viniciussoaresti/whativelearned/frontend/html.md

 Just using a normal button inside a form tag will submit it by default.

 We can also use the type `submit` or `button` for submitting the form, or `reset` to reset the values written in the form.
+It's better to specify, always.

 ```html
 <button type="submit">Submit</button>